stankomichal/templie/README.md

 ## Configuration

 Use the `config` command to manage the configuration of Templie.
-You can reset, show, or update the configuration.
+You can reset, get, or set the configuration.

-* To show the current configuration: `templie config display`
+* To show the current configuration: `templie config view`

-* To show a variable: `templie config show <variable>`
+* To show a variable: `templie config get <variable>`

-* To update a variable: `templie config update <variable> <value>`
+* To update a variable: `templie config set <variable> <value>`

 * To reset a variable: `templie config reset <variable>`